marioreistech/marioreistech/README.md

 - 👋 Hi, I’m @marioreistech
 - 👀 I’m interested in exchange experiences
-- 🌱 I’m currently learning exchange experiences
+- 🌱 I’m currently learning new programming languages
 - 💞️ I’m looking to collaborate on clean codes
 - 📫 How to reach me social medias or by email.
 Thx